Pub | Comments | Location |

 |

-A large pub nicely done inside and out, in the standard Ember Inns style.
+I always think the exterior looks a little unloved or even tatty, but the interior of this large pub is nicely done in the standard Ember Inns style.
 There's a pleasant beer yard behind.

 |